merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

                                --pan-db PROCHLORO/Prochlorococcus_Pan-PAN.db
 ```

-Once it is complete, we can visualize the pan genome again to see what is new:
+Once it is complete, we can visualize the pan genome using {% include PROGRAM name="anvi-display-pan" %} again to see what is new:

 ``` bash
 anvi-display-pan -g PROCHLORO-GENOMES.db \